ismailyou/named_entity_reco/README.md

 An NER machine learning (ML) model might detect the word “Google” in a text and classify it as a “Company”.

-In this notebook will be passing over the most common libraries in NLP, from exploiting existing models and libraries (`NLTK, SPACY, CRFClassifier`..), then will try to train a NN model using `keras and tensorflow` to recognize all the entities
+In this notebook will be passing over the most common libraries in NLP, from exploiting existing models and libraries (`NLTK, SPACY, CRFClassifier, HuggingFace Transformers`..), then will try to train a NN model using `keras and tensorflow` to recognize all the entities

 ##  Language :